My Scalp Psoriasis Was So Bad I Couldn't Even Get a Haircut

 When I woke up, I would use a small comb to get the scales out of my hair.
 Sometimes, the scales were so thick they would bleed, so I had to be careful.
 Some would come out very easily, others would take chunks of my hair out with it.

 This was a horrible process, but one I had to do.
 Afterward, I would wash the coconut oil out with the coal-tar shampoo.
 Sometimes, it would take a good few washes to completely clear but I did eventually get it out.
 I repeated this process each day.
 While it never cleared my psoriasis, it helped to manage some of the more severe symptoms.

-I stopped doing this process a year ago because I am on a biologic called Cosentyx that has cleared my psoriasis.
+I stopped doing this process a year ago because I am currently on an effective biologic that has cleared my psoriasis.
 Sometimes, if I feel a flake or two in my hair, I will use the coconut oil just to soften it again, but this is rare.